 Outside of a dramatic, expensive change like that, what are some cheaper/easier changes one can make?

-1. Use (& Program) a Digital Programmable Thermostat
+1. Use (& Program) a Smart Programmable Thermostat

 If you are setting your temperature and leaving it the same throughout the day, your money is literally floating away in to the atmosphere.
 You do not need the same temperature when you are away for work or sleeping, as you do during your waking home hours.